You’ll need to sign up for a free Bridgecrew account to follow along with this tutorial. You can sign up for a free account here.

 $ yor NAME: yor - enrich IaC files with tags automatically USAGE: yor [global options] command [command options] [arguments...]
 VERSION: 0.1.61

-Throughout the tutorial, you’ll need to use the Bridgecrew API token.
-You can access it here or in your Bridgecrew account by navigating to the Integrations tab and selecting API Token.
+Throughout the tutorial, you’ll need to create Bridgecrew API tokens.
+You can access them here via the API TOKENS button on the integration page.